AlibabaCloudDocs/elasticsearch/intl.en-US/RAM/Use a resource group to grant permissions on a specific cluster.md

     4. Click **OK**.

-3. Move the desired cluster in the default resource group to the newly created resource group.
+3. Move the desired cluster from the default resource group to the newly created resource group.

     1. On the Resource Group page, click **Default Resource Group** in the Display Name column.